MAX Power Mining Corp.

 Qualified Person (QP) Disclosure

-The scientific and technical information contained in this document has been reviewed and approved by (Name), a Qualified Person as defined by NI 43-101 and SEC Regulation S-K 1300.
+The scientific and technical information contained in this document has been reviewed and approved by Steve Halabura, P.Geo., as key Qualified Persons (QP), as defined by NI 43-101 and SEC Regulation S-K 1300.

 Forward-Looking Statements